 How Do Instantaneous Water Heaters Work?

-An instantaneous hot water system provides hot water without needing a storage tank by heating water instantly.
+Instantaneous hot water systems deliver hot water without a storage tank by heating it instantly.

-However, the flow rate of a tankless heater is restricted by its output capacity.
+However, a tankless heater’s flow rate is restricted by its output capacity.
 Most tankless water heaters deliver about 7.6-15.2 litres of hot water per minute.
-Note that gas hot water systems produce a higher flow rate than electric tankless water heaters.
+Gas hot water systems produce a higher flow rate than electric tankless water heaters.
 But sometimes, even the largest gas-fired model must provide more hot water for simultaneous uses in larger homes.

-For instance, running a dishwasher and showering simultaneously can push a tankless water heater to its limits.
-To address this issue, one can install multiple tankless hot water systems or separate units for appliances that require large amounts of hot water.
+For instance, running a dishwasher and showering simultaneously can exhaust a tankless water heater.
+To address this issue, multiple tankless hot water systems or separate units for appliances requiring large amounts of hot water can be installed.

 However, installing additional units will come at an added expense, which may not be worth the investment.
 Besides, you can use these instant hot water systems for: